Mann-19/GitGood/README.md

 "I just merged and everything is broken.
 How do I go back?"

-I built Git Essentials to bridge the gap between "memorizing commands" and "understanding the lifecycle of code".
+I built GitGood to bridge the gap between "memorizing commands" and "understanding the lifecycle of code".
 It is designed to be a panic button and a guidebook for developers who want to feel confident using version control.

-✨ Features
+##### ✨ Features

 1. 🚀 Real-World Workflows (Scenario-Based)